norefle/mrater/README.md

 **Images**

-All test posters and text have been taken from wikipedia.
+All test posters and texts have been taken from Wikipedia.